 As preferred suppliers of 3D measurement, reverse engineering and quality inspection services to many clients within the Aerospace, Automotive and Power Generation sectors, we have vast experience of working with many industrial components of varying sizes.
-However, we do also work with some very niche and specialist clients who have one-off measurement projects that fall outside of industrial sectors.
+However, we do also work with some very niche and specialist clients who have one-off 3D scanning projects that fall outside of industrial sectors.

 The exciting part of our job is digitizing these objects for the client and seeing how this data is then used further downstream.

 We wanted to pick a common object that is recognisable to most in which to showcase the capabilities of our measurement systems, which use 3D Structured Light (3DSL) in which to capture the surface geometry of an object, and that chosen object is a PUMPKIN!

 We scanned the pumpkin using our industry-leading non-contact GOM ATOS Scanbox, an automated 3D measurement system uses a robotic arm and GOM’s Triple scan sensor.
 Thanks to the automatic precision calibration, the Triple scan sensor produces high-resolution scan data at high-speeds, making this a time and cost-effective solution for your project.
 The Triple scan works with two digital cameras and a sensor that uses narrow-band blue light, resulting in any ambient light being filtered out during the data capture.
 Together with both cameras, the projection sensor unit operates according to the triple scan principle.
 During the measurement, a phase shifting fringe patterns is projected onto the surface of the object and captured by two cameras, based on the stereo camera principle.
 This produces the precise, accurate 3D data our customers demand.

 The pumpkin was placed on a bespoke fixture to further ensure stability of the pumpkin throughout the measurement process.